 In the past decade, we′ve added a cardiac cath lab, intensive and critical care units, and an emergency department - which has consistently achieved "premier status" for its excellent patient satisfaction ratings - to help care for our neighbors who need immediate medical attention.

 In the past several years, the hospital has added a number of programs and services to care for entire families: pediatricians and gynecologists are now on campus, in addition to our growing roster of primary care doctors and specialists.
 We renamed the Emergency Building the O′Neill Building, in honor of our founder, and added an orthopedic, medical/surgical unit.
-Our joint replacement patients now participate in a patient care program called JointExperience in a beautiful, therapeutic setting on O'Neill 3.
 The hospital also features a geriatric medicine program, as well as three beautiful facilities for seniors: Belvedere Green and Woodbourne Woods, independent living facilities, and FutureCare at Good Samaritan (formerly Good Samaritan Nursing Center).

 Countless lives have been touched, comforted and saved because of Mr. O′Neill′s faith and commitment to service. we have continued his mission through the vigorous support of medical research and education, and by providing care and services to our neighbors in need.
 Since our founding, we have granted millions of dollars through the Thomas J. O′Neill Catholic Health Care Fund to benefit the poor and needy, and to fund life-saving medical research and development.